adamheinrich/adamh.cz/README.md

-# adamheinrich.com
+# adamh.cz

-Source code of my personal websites [adamheinrich.com](http://adamheinrich.com) and [adamh.cz](http://adamh.cz).
+Source code of my personal website [adamh.cz](https://www.adamh.cz).
 I've used some great open source projects which was the main reason to make its source public.

 ## Usage